 Creating a great business of any kind is a daunting task, one that can be fraught with challenges and problems with organization.
-The five most common problems we have experienced in our work with client organizations over the past 35 years are outlined below.
+The five most common problems in an organization we have experienced in our work with clients organizations over the past 35 years are outlined below.
+Click here for the full-size infographic.

 1. Absence of clear direction.

-Lack of direction is one of the most common organizational problems and it stems from two root causes:
+Lack of direction is one of the most common problems in an organization and it stems from two root causes:

 - The leader or leaders rarely discuss or chart a deliberate direction or strategy for the future, or they fail to communicate a coherent message about the strategy to all members of the organization.